Our CBD clinic will be relocated to our Box Hill clinic from 28 May 2026. Learn more.

 If you are not a clinician then you should seek specific medical or legal advice on your individual circumstances.

-Statements from the Clinical Reference Group of the Medical Advisory Committee of Family Planning Alliance Australia
+Statements from the Clinical Reference Group of the Medical Advisory Committee of Sexual and Reproductive Health Australia Alliance

 Using the combined pill and vaginal ring to skip or delay bleeding is popular.
 Tailored pill-taking involves taking the combined pill or vaginal ring (changed every 3 weeks) continuously until 4 or more days of unscheduled bleeding occurs and then having a 4-day break.